How to Use "Detect App is Debuggable" on iOS Mobile Apps

 -

-Detect App is Debuggable Compatible With: Obj-C, Java, Swift, Flutter, React Native, Unity, Xamarin, Cordova and more
+Detect App is Debuggable is compatible with: Obj-C, Java, Swift, Flutter, React Native, Unity, Xamarin, Cordova and other iOS apps.

 -